 So what then?
 What can we do?

 In a word: Repent!
-Oh, the sweet relief of agreeing with God and other people about my sin.
-This is the pathway to change!
-There is no other way.
+Agreeing with God and others about my sin is the pathway to change!
+It’s the only way.
 Unless I own my sin, I will not be free of it.
 “Confess your sins one to another that you may healed,” says James 5:16.

 What do you think?
 Are you willing to try?
 Will you open yourself up and listen to others’ complaints about you?
 They might not come right out and say that you are pushy, overbearing, or controlling, but I’m sure they’ve found a way to file their complaints.
 Will you consider these criticisms from God’s perspective?
 Will you admit when you’ve been wrong?
 If so, you won’t be a Control Girl for long.
 You’ll be on the path to Jesus Girl.